dotnet/runtime/docs/coreclr/building/osx-instructions.md

 Mono
 ----

-[Mono](http://www.mono-project.com/) is needed in order to run NuGet.exe.
+[Mono](http://www.mono-project.com/) is needed in order to run NuGet.exe and to build CoreFX.
 NuGet will add .NET Core support at some point soon.
 You can download it from the [Mono downloads](http://www.mono-project.com/docs/getting-started/install/mac/) page.

 Demo directory
 --------------